Care for the Patient with a Halo Vest

 • For patients wanting to wear bras, speak with the provider first.

-• Use clothing with full length zippers or buttons, Velcro straps.
+• Wear clothing with full-length zippers or buttons and Velcro straps.

 • Larger than normal neck sizes

-• Use scarf around head, neck, and ears.
+• Use a scarf around the head, neck, and ears.

 • For warmth, wind, or sun protection.